 2. develop a competitive compensation package

-But remember — these are just averages.
-Click on over to our salary calculator for a more accurate estimate based on your particular industry and market.
+The national averages included in our salary guide make for a great start, but be sure to click on over to our salary calculator for a more accurate estimate based on your particular industry and market.

 3. identify the top skills for recruiters